 Target weight: number between 0 and 1

-These are entered as comma separated values as shown in the screen shot below.
+These are entered as comma separated values.

 Other metric types either do not have parameters or there parameters are hard coded special cases of Tversky (e.g. DICE is Tversky with query weight and target weight both being equal to 0.5).